-The quality of the air we breath is of great importance to our good health.
-Air quality in buildings depend upon many things, including the age of the building, the condition of the air conditioning system, and the amount of fresh air that is introduced to the building.
+The quality of the air we breath is of great importance to our health.
+Air quality in buildings depend upon many things, including but not limited to the quality of the outside air, the age of the building, the condition of the air conditioning system, and the amount of fresh air that is introduced to the building.
 Molds, fungi, dusts and vapors can find their way into buildings over a long duration or quickly, causing discomfort and even sickness and disease.

 Sometimes even seemingly innocuous air contaminants can cause problems for people who are allergic to the specific contaminants.
+Each individual has their own personal sensitivity level to individual chemicals.
 Some people become sensitized to certain chemicals and other materials in such a way that the slightest contact will result in severe reactions.

-Outdoor air quality is sometimes a problem.
-Most outdoor air quality problems are transient in nature.
-Where one must work in an environment, either indoors and outdoors, where the air quality is not up to par, corrective action should be taken.
-As a tempory measure, air purifying respirators are available for workers who must stay in the atmosphere.
+Where one must work in an environment, either indoors or outdoors, where the air quality is not acceptable, corrective action should be taken.
+As a temporary measure, air purifying respirators are available for workers who must stay in the atmosphere.
 This type corrective action should be used in a temporary or transient situation.
 Where someone must work continuously in such conditions, alterations to the environment should be made if practicable.
 Such alterations may include ventilation, enclosure, or remote operations.

 If you need assistance with any problem related to air quality that your supervisor or building coordinator cannot correct, please call the Office of Environmental Health and Safety.
 If you need training on proper respiratory protection to be used for a particular job, feel free to call us for assistance.
 Respiratory protection and other requirements for various tasks that are covered by OSHA standards can be found in the OSHA standards by accessing the following: